 Humankind faces the most serious challenge ever - sustainable development.
-This is described from an educational perspective.
-A new educational paradigm based on increasing the respect of nature instead of exploiting it is presented, as well as fundamental scientific principles, concepts and methods in order to improve the education towards sustainable development.
-Implications on present education at high school or secondary school level are discussed.
+This is described from a physical and ecological perspective.
+A new engineering paradigm based on increasing nature's capital instead of exploiting it is presented, as well as fundamental ecological principles and exergy based concepts and methods in order to understand, analyze and optimize engineering processes towards sustainability.